Lavaeolous/PF1-StatBlock-Converter-Module/README.md

 3. Paste the Statblock into the textarea, check the preview for any errors and import via button as NPC or PC actor

 # Disclaimer
-SBC is currently in development, so not all data will be parsed or may be parsed/calculated incorrectly.
+Version 3.x of sbc is currently in development.
+Until the release v2.x will be maintained, but will get no additional features.
 If you find any errors or have a statblock that can't be converted at all, feel free to open an issue here or let me know on the FoundryVTT Discord.

 # What gets converted